Arrangements for the beginning and end of the school day:

 We would encourage you to book medical appointments for your child out of school hours, wherever possible.

-School policies in this respect include:
+School policies (located on the Policies & Procedures page) in this respect include:

 Our Attendance policy outlines our aim to encourage regular attendance at school for all pupils, and how we will endeavour to do this.
 We are required to ensure that all lateness and absences are reported in class registers and published in our annual attendance figures.